jihedkdiss/Writeups/Wr4pped.md

 # Wr4pped Writeup
-**Description:** Look closely, you'll find a clue.
-Google and ChatGPT are your friends.
+**Description:** It's valentine's day so I wrapped a gift for you.
+Look closely and you'll be able to retrieve it.
+Happy valentine's!

 ## Solution
 ### Gathering information
 We start by running `file` as ususal.